-If you utilise technical devices to block an excavator or coal transport on RWE's railway tracks, you will very likely be accused of coercion(§ 240 StGB) and disruption of public services(§ 316b StGB).
+coercion(§240 StGB) is accused when, for example, cars, and trains are stopped.
+Further you can be accused for the disruption of public services(§316b StGB).
 Coercion applies in scenarios in which trains, excavators or cutting machines have to come to a halt because of you.
 With disruption of public services (or operations), the deciding factor is whether the action performed by the person accused is interfering with the provision of the public with an important good (like energy supply), by the acts of "destroying, damaging, removing, altering or rendering unuseful" of the facilities, or by "draining them of/ tapping electrical power".
 Courts usually rule lock-ons used on railway tracks to be an alteration of the tracks, and a blockade of an excavator to be a disruption of public energy supply.
 People have been convicted because of these accusations and had to pay fines ranging from 30 to 110 daily rates.

-Since early 2018, courts in the Rhineland have started to prosecute lock-on actions as resisting enforcement officers §113 StGB, arguing that an eviction is predictable.
-In 2017, §113 Criminal Code (StGB) has been tightened.
+Since early 2018, courts in the Rhineland have started to prosecute lock-on actions as resisting enforcement officers § 113 StGB, arguing that an eviction is predictable.
+In 2017, § 113 Criminal Code (StGB) has been tightened.
 Since then, collective resistance (with more than one person locked on) or resistance involving dangerouns tools, like knifes or screwdrivers (having them somewhere in your backpack is supposedly enough) result in sentences of at least 6 months.
 So far the sentences were always suspended.
 If a prison sentence is suspended, you don't go to prison unless you violate certain conditions, such as reporting back to the police regularly, not breaking any criminal law within the next three years or not going into the Hambach Forest again.
 But our experience shows that in these cases people who refuse to be identified are more likely to be put into investigative detention.
-Even though this didn't happen during all actions, people have already been sent to investigative detention for this.
+Even though this didn't happen during all actions, people have already been sent to investigative detention for this also linked to the ID refusal.

-When preparing actions (especially those that directly interfere with company procedures), talk about how to deal with civil claims for damages (\rightarrow section, 5.2.4 on page 39).
+When preparing actions (especially those that directly interfere with company procedures), talk about how to deal with civil claims for damages (\rightarrow section, 5.2.4 on page 41).

-2.2.5 Occupations
+2.2.6 Occupations

 You and your affinity group decided to do an occupation - of your favourite patch of forest, of a house owned by RWE, or a public building (like a party's headquarters or the roof of a police station).
-You should anticipate to be accused of trespassing (\rightarrow section 2.2.2), especially if you don't comply with someone asking you to leave.
+You should anticipate to be accused of trespassing (\rightarrow section 2.2.3), especially if you don't comply with someone asking you to leave.
 Depending on how the eviction of your occupation goes, other accusations could be resistance or insult.
-Please read up on these accusations in section $\rightarrow 2.2.1$ on page 8.
+Please read up on these accusations in section $\rightarrow 2.2.1$ on page 9.